FXinnovation/fx-terraform-module-azuread-group/examples/default/README.md

 # Default example

-- This will AD user groups and associate members to the group.
+- This will AD groups and associate members to the group.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Providers